dlebansais/PgSurveyor-Disclosed/README.md

 The following settings can be changed:

-+ `DebugMode`: set to `yes` or `no` to turn debug mode on/off.
-This mode adds small white dots to the map.
-The further a white dot is from a red dot, the further the corresponding dot is in the survey path.
 + `InventoryRowLength`: the default is 10, but you can change it to the number of slots in each row of your inventory.
 + `RightToLeft`: set to `yes` or `no` to change the map order in inventory.
 If set to `no` (the default), maps are expected to be clicked from left to right.
 Otherwise, from right to left.
 + `MapBorderThickness`: the default is 10, but you can change it to the thickness of the border of your choice around the map window.